iCliniq Logo

 Blood Test: Tests are done to evaluate a complete blood count, likely to reveal raised white blood cells, lactic acidosis, and anemia.

-Gastroscopy: In cases of gastrointestinal bleeding, this is performed.
+Gastroscopy: This is performed in cases of gastrointestinal bleeding.
 In most cases, the necrosis results in the distal third of the esophagus.
-It can extend to the whole esophagus by 36 %.
+It can extend to the whole esophagus by 36 percent.
 Other pathologies include gastric outlet, blood clots, gastric ulceration, active bleeding, and hiatus hernia.

 CT Scan: A CT scan of the chest shows esophageal perforation performed in cases of diagnostic concerns.

-Tissue Biopsy: This procedure is not often recommended for Gurvita syndrome, but this test can help in excluding other causes of the black esophagus.
+Tissue Biopsy: This procedure is not often recommended for Gurvita syndrome, but this test can help exclude other causes of the black esophagus.

 The treatment for esophagus necrosis depends on treating the underlying cause.
 Treatment for esophagus necrosis involves fluid resuscitation along with blood transfusion if there is significant anemia.